Electrk/pxsys-server/README.md

 #### `PxSys::sendCommand (socket, command[, ...args]);`

-Send a command to a specific client with whatever arguments.
+Sends a command to a specific client with whatever arguments.

 #### `PxSys::sendError (socket, errorCommand, errorCode[, errorMessage, data]);`

-Send an error to a specific client with an optional error message and whatever additional data.
+Sends an error to a specific client with an optional error message and whatever additional data.

 #### `PxSys::sendCommandToAll (command[, ...args]);`

-Send a command to all clients with whatever arguments.
+Sends a command to all clients with whatever arguments.

 #### `PxSys::sendErrorToAll (errorCommand, errorCode[, errorMessage, data]);`

-Send an error to all clients with an optional error message and whatever additional data.
+Sends an error to all clients with an optional error message and whatever additional data.

 #### `PxSys::sendScreenData ([socket]);`

-Send screen width and height (`SV_SCREEN_SIZE`) to a specific client, or to all of them if `socket` is not specified.
+Sends screen width and height (`SV_SCREEN_SIZE`) to a specific client, or to all of them if `socket` is not specified.

 #### `PxSys::setScreenPixel (x, y, key, value);`